 - A company that takes your privacy seriously so that your files are always safe

 College is all about organization, right?
-Well, since you’ll be making a lot of lists and taking a lot of notes, why not create a personal resource for yourself and jot down all of the things you’ll be looking for from a cloud storage provider?
+Well, since you’ll be making a lot of lists and taking a lot of notes, why not create a personal resource for yourself and jot down all of the things you’ll be looking for from a cloud provider?
 Then, you can match that list up against our recommendations and zero in on the platform that is going to fit like a glove and be best suited for you.

 SugarSync has been around since 2008.
 Nearly ten years in the game means they’re probably doing a few things right.
 SugarSync is based out of San Mateo, CA, and their service is trusted be numerous big brands such as Best Buy, SanDisk, and Lenovo.
-Their cloud storage platform makes file access and file sharing easy for all of their users.
+Their makes file access and file sharing easy for all of their users.

-SugarSync is a perfect cloud storage solution for college students because it gets the job done.
+SugarSync is a perfect solution for college students because it gets the job done.
 The features you need are there and work extremely well.
 The service isn’t loaded up with all of the bells and whistles, but you’re not likely to need that type of service anyway.
 You want a service that outperforms the competition in the areas you need.
 That’s SugarSync.

 - User-friendly syncing system allows you to sync across unlimited devices